Internet Communications Engine: History

 Initially released in February 2003, Ice was influenced by the Common Object Request Broker Architecture (CORBA) in its design, and indeed was created by several influential CORBA developers, including Michi Henning.

 However, according to ZeroC, it was smaller and less complex than CORBA because it was designed by a small group of experienced developers, instead of suffering from design by committee.

 In 2004, it was reported that a game called "Wish" by a company named Mutable Realms used Ice.

 In 2008, it was reported that Big Bear Solar Observatory had used the software since 2005.

 The source code repository for Ice is on GitHub since May 2015.

 Components

 Ice components include object-oriented remote-object-invocation, replication, grid-computing, failover, load-balancing, firewall-traversals and publish-subscribe services.
 To gain access to those services, applications are linked to a stub library or assembly, which is generated from a language-independent IDL-like syntax called slice.

 IceStorm

 is an object-oriented publish-and-subscribe framework that also supports federation and quality-of-service.
 Unlike other publish-subscribe frameworks such as Tibco Software's Rendezvous or SmartSockets, message content consist of objects of well defined classes rather than of structured text.

 IceGrid

 is a suite of frameworks that provide object-oriented load balancing, failover, object-discovery and registry services.

-IcePatch

-facilitates the deployment of ICE-based software.
-For example, a user who wishes to deploy new functionality and/or patches to several servers may use IcePatch.